DsysDML/clusterbm/README.md

 - `--colormap`: If `colors` is omitted, the colors in the tree are assigned automatically according the Matplotlib's colomap specified here.
 Defaults to "tab20";
 - `--max_iter`: Maximum number of iterations of the mean-field equations.
 Defaults to 10000;
 - `--alphabet`: When the input data come from a file in fasta format, an alphabet for the symbols encoding is needed.
 You can choose among the default alphabets "protein", "dna", "rna", or a coherent alphabet of your choice.
 Defaults to "protein";
-- `--alpha`: Convergence threshold for the mean-field equations.
+- `--epsilon`: Convergence threshold for the mean-field equations.
 Defaults to 1e-4;
 - `--eps`: Epsilon parameter of the DBSCAN algorithm.

 ## Data format